FC Andorra: Stadium

 FC Andorra historically hosted their matches at the Camp d’Esports de les Valls in the capital city of Andorra la Vella before relocating in 1983, to the Estadi Comunal d'Aixovall which, after a renovation in 1999, had a capacity of 1,000 spectators.
 Following the closure of Aixovall, the club relocated again in 2015 to the new, smaller Centre d'Entrenament de la FAF facility in Andorra la Vella.

 More recently the team have been based at the 500-seat Camp de Fútbol de Prada de Moles in Encamp however, since 2021, the club has utilised the 3,306-capacity Estadi Nacional for all home games following an agreement made with the Government of Andorra.
 The stadium had previously hosted FC Andorra games on a temporary basis in 2015 prior to the opening of the Centre d'Entrenament de la FAF.

 On 8 May 2022, a record 3,631 fans attended the team's home match against visiting Albacete Balompié at Estadi Nacional.

 In August 2022, following their promotion to the Segunda División, the club announced future plans for a new 6,000-capacity stadium on the site of the existing Camp de Fútbol de Prada de Moles, with an estimated cost of €26 million.

+Since the 2022–23 season and with the need to have a natural grass training field to meet the new requirements and demands of the team, Estadi Comunal d'Andorra la Vella has been home to the first team daily.
+Following an agreement with City Council of Andorra La Vella, the tricolour squad has taken over the municipal facilities, remodelling their interior to convert them into a training centre that meets the new needs.

-In June 2025, Andorra moved to the 5,600-seat capacity Estadi de la FAF, in Encamp for playing the Primera Federación play-offs.
+In June 2025, Andorra moved to the 5,108-seat capacity Estadi de la FAF, in Encamp for playing the Primera Federación play-offs.
 One month later, FC Andorra agreed terms with the Andorran Football Federation for using the Estadi de la FAF until May 2026.